 OBJECTIVES: (1) Provide design students with an opportunity to learn some computer programming and apply the knowledge to a project that deals either with human/computer interface.
 (2) Require digital design students to get out of the virtual environment into the physical one by building components and thinking of user interface(s).
-(3) Provide an introduction to rapid prototyping, CAD/CAM, and algorithmic design for designers.
-(4) Explore potential relationships between various human senses (touch, hearing) and inanimate objects.
-(5) Provide opportunities for Industrial Design and Information Technology students to create algorithmically driven, sensor-based smart products outside of the studio sequence.
+(3) Provide an opportunity for students to mix physical and digital with augmented and virtual reality applications of interactive computational design.
+(4) Provide an introduction to rapid prototyping, CAD/CAM, and algorithmic design for designers.
+(5) Explore potential relationships between various human senses (touch, hearing) and inanimate objects.
+(6) Provide opportunities for Industrial Design and Information Technology students to create algorithmically driven, sensor-based smart products outside of the studio sequence.
+(6) Reinforce the importance of craft when making digital or physical products.
+(7) Reinforce the importance and provide opportunity to practice a reflective and iterative design process with multi-phase/stepped projects that require prototypes and proof-of-concept products throughout the design process.